ehochw01/readme-generator/README.md

 # readme-generator

 ## Description:
 Here is a professional README markdown file generator.
 Follow the prompts to create a readme file with a title, description, installation instructions, usage information, contribution guidelines, license info, and test instructions.
+This file will be generated as ./generated/README.md.
+An example generator file is included in the repo in the generated folder.

 ## Usage:
 Download the files, and run 'npm install -y' in folder that contains the package.json.
 Then you run the application by running 'node index'.
 Make sure you have node.js installed.